dev2lead/uppersafe-osfw/README.md

 - Their users can perform URL redirect (link shortener websites)

 To prevent these websites from being blocked, you can specify them as a list in the configuration file.
-In case you want to edit the default list, you can use a magic keyword ".tld" that will match any top level domain and the following second level domain names:
+In case you want to edit the default list, you can use a magic keyword `.tld` that will match any top level domain and the following second level domain names:

 - .co.tld
 - .com.tld